 Called by Pope Eugenius III (d.
-1153) in December 1145 (and then again in March 1146), it was supposed to amass an army to head off and relieve the Crusader states from the pressure they were feeling from a Turkic dynasty called the Zengi.
+1153) in December 1145 (and then again in March 1146), it was supposed to amass an army to head east and relieve the Crusader states from the pressure they were feeling from a Turkic dynasty called the Zengi.
 Imad al-Din (“Pillar of the Faith”) Zengi (d.
-1146) founded this dynasty by getting himself appointed governor of the cities of Aleppo and Mosul on behalf of the Great Seljuk Empire in the 1120s, then turning his dual governorship into a hereditary position by virtue of the fact that the Seljuk empire was too weak to stop him even if it wanted to (lots of local governors were getting away with this at the time, not just Imad al-Din).
+1146) founded this dynasty by getting himself appointed governor of the cities of Aleppo and Mosul on behalf of the Great Seljuk Empire in the 1120s, then turning his dual governorship into a hereditary position by virtue of the fact that the Seljuk empire was too weak to stop him even had it wanted to do so.
+Lots of local governors were getting away with this at the time, by the way, not just Imad al-Din.

 Conrad figured he would follow the same route as the First Crusade, which would have taken his army to Edessa while, so he thought, passing much of the way safely in Byzantine territory.
-He was so confident of his plan that he even divided his army and put half of it under the command of his brother, Otto, so that Conrad and the stronger knights could take the harder but faster overland route while Otto and the weaker forces could take the safer but longer coastal one.
+He was so confident of his plan that he even divided his army and put half of it under the command of his brother, Otto, so that Conrad and the stronger knights could take the harder but faster direct route while Otto and the weaker forces could take the safer but longer coastal one.
 This was a huge mistake.
 On October 25, Conrad’s army met the Seljuks at Dorylaeum, in northwest Anatolia, and it was virtually annihilated.
 Otto’s force met a similar fate a few months later.
 So a little over a month into the campaign, half of the Crusader army was off the board.

-Raymond of Antioch, the uncle of Louis’ very rich wife, Eleanor of Aquitaine, saw a way to salvage this disaster by putting Louis’ remaining troops, and especially his money, in the service of a campaign to capture Aleppo, and he convinced his niece, who was apparently enthralled with him for some reason, to threaten annulment if Louis refused.
-Louis had her arrested and sailed for Jerusalem instead, where he was joined by Conrad (who had hired a mercenary army) and some additional knights from France.
+Raymond of Antioch, the uncle of Louis’ very rich wife, Eleanor of Aquitaine, saw a way to salvage this disaster by putting Louis’ remaining troops, and more to the point his money, in the service of a campaign to capture Aleppo.
+He convinced his niece, who was apparently enthralled with him for some reason, to threaten annulment if Louis refused.
+Louis had her arrested and sailed for Jerusalem instead, where he was joined by Conrad (who had in the meantime hired a mercenary army) and some additional knights from France.
 In June 1148, this force that had set out to recapture Edessa and flirted with the idea of attacking Aleppo, now decided, in its inimitable Crusader style, to attack…Damascus.
 Damascus, despite being a Muslim city, had been allied with the Crusaders since the days when they were fending off Imad al-Din, but the Crusaders feared, probably correctly, that the city was on the verge of falling into Nur al-Din’s hands.
 Instead of attacking Nur al-Din in Aleppo, they figured it would be easier to capture Damascus for themselves.
 It was certainly dumber, but not so much easier.
-Nevertheless, on July 24, 1148, they laid siege to Damascus, the former capital of the Umayyad Caliphate and one of the grandest cities in the Islamic world.
+Nevertheless, on July 24, 1148, they laid siege to the former capital of the Umayyad Caliphate and one of the grandest cities in the Islamic world.

-In a way, the Second Crusade laid the groundwork for the Fourth Crusade; Louis was so angry at the Byzantines by the time he finally did go back to France that he proclaimed that he and the Normans were going to take a new Crusade against Constantinople.
+In a way, the Second Crusade really did lay the groundwork for the Fourth Crusade.
+Louis was so angry at the Byzantines by the time he finally did go back to France that he proclaimed that he and the Normans were going to make a new Crusade against Constantinople.
 While they never got any support for this, as Crusades historian Thomas Madden writes in his The Concise History of the Crusades (my pick if you’re looking for a single-volume history of the Crusades), “the perception that the Byzantines were part of the problem rather than the solution became widespread.”
 Bernard of Clairvaux spent the rest of his life blaming the sins of the Crusaders for the failure of the Crusade, which I guess is fair if you consider “dumb” to be a sin.
 Eleanor got her annulment and wound up marrying Henry II of England, as fans of James Goldman plays will already know.

 Again, the Fourth Crusade is obviously the peak of Crusade absurdity, but the Second Crusade takes the prize for squandered potential.
 Conrad and Louis together could have had the strongest army the Crusaders ever assembled, and they were campaigning at a time when the Seljuks were undeniably on the decline (the Great Seljuk Empire would be gone by the end of the century and its component kingdoms would be Mongol vassals within another ~50-60 years) but they blundered the whole campaign away in a fog of political backbiting and poor decision-making.
 Or, in other words, in a Crusade.